 If you’re writing a police procedural crime novel, you need to have a scene where the detective unmasks the murderer and explains the rationale behind the murder.

-Think about the climactic moment your novel will be building up to.
-This final climactic moment will usually occur in the climax of the second or third act.
-Fill in your outline with the climactic moment.
-Then write out the five key moments of the scene for that climactic moment.
+Think about the climactic moment your novel builds up before the final showdown at the end.
+This climactic moment will usually occur in the climax of the second or third act.

-Note: If you don’t know them, just leave them blank.
-It’s okay to not know at this point.
+If you don’t know them, just leave them blank.
+You can always come back to it.

 Readers are sophisticated.
 They’ve been taking in stories for years, since they were children, and they have deep expectations for what should be in your story.